graciellehigino/ms_range_interactions/manuscript.md

 available are the range maps provided by the International Union for the Conservation of Nature (IUCN).
-Such maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge of species [@IUCNSSCRedListTechnicalWorkingGroup2021MapSta].
+Such maps consist of simplified polygons, often created as alpha or convex hulls around known species locations, refined by expert knowledge about the species [@IUCNSSCRedListTechnicalWorkingGroup2021MapSta].
 These maps can be used in macroecological inferences in the lack of more precise information [@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the